Sepekov: Geography

 Sepekov is located about 23 km northeast of Písek and 64 km south of Prague.
 It lies in the Tábor Uplands.
 The highest point is the hill Chlum at 540 m above sea level.
-There are several ponds in the municipal territory.
+The Smutná River and several brooks flow through the municipal territory.
+There are several fishponds in the territory.

 History

 The first written mention of Sepekov is from 1243.
 The village was owned by the Rosenberg family until 1484, when they sold it to Zdeslav of Sternberg.
 In the 16th century, it was acquired by the Schwamberg family and joined to the Bechyně estate.
 When Peter Vok of Rosenberg bought this estate in 1569, it excluded Sepekov, which was joined to the Milevsko estate.
 Milevsko was bought by the Hodějovský of Hodějov family, but their properties were confiscated after the Battle of White Mountain in 1620.
 In 1623, Sepekov was donated to the Strahov Monastery.

+In 1869, Sepekov was promoted to a market town.

+Demographics

+Transport

+The I/19 road (the section from Plzeň to Tábor) runs through the northern part of the market town.

+Sepekov is located on the railway line Tábor–Písek.

 Sights

-The landmark of Sepekov is the Church of the Virgin Mary, built in the Baroque style in 1730–1733.
-Other monuments are vaulted corridors around the church from 1760–1767, and the rectory from 1736.
+The main landmark of Sepekov is the Church of the Name of the Virgin Mary.
+It was built in the Baroque style in 1730–1733.
+Other monuments are vaulted corridors around the church built in 1760–1767, and the rectory from 1736.